University Pitt Club: Clubhouse

 The club was a peripatetic organisation during its first few years, meeting variously in the rooms of members and in other venues.
 In 1841, it acquired rooms over the shop of Mr Richard Hutt, bookseller, at 29 Trinity Street, which it occupied until 1843.
 From 1843 until 1866, the Pitt Club's rooms were located over the furniture shop of a Mr Metcalfe at 74 Bridge Street, on the corner of All Saints' Passage.

 Since 1866, the club's premises have been at 7a Jesus Lane.
-The building was originally designed in 1863 as 'Roman (improved Turkish) Baths' (Note: At this stage in the development of what are now called Victorian Turkish baths, proprietors wanted to be able to distinguish their new baths heated by hot dry air (modelled on the ancient Roman baths) from the typically steamy Islamic hammam (known in the West as Turkish baths).
-Most baths of this period used the name 'Turkish' or 'improved Turkish'; the Roman Bath Co chose to use 'Roman (improved Turkish) Baths' in their share offers and early advertisements.) by Sir Matthew Digby Wyatt for the Roman Bath Co Ltd. The baths were an extremely short-lived venture, opening in late February 1863 and closing by December of that year.
+The building was originally designed in 1863 as Victorian Turkish baths by Sir Matthew Digby Wyatt for the Roman Bath Co Ltd. The company called them 'Roman Baths' to emphasise the dryness of the hot air.
+(Note: At this stage in the development of what are now called Victorian Turkish baths, proprietors wanted to be able to distinguish their baths (heated by hot dry air and modelled on the ancient Roman baths) from the typically steamy Islamic hammams (then known in the West as "Turkish" baths).
+Most baths of this period used the name 'Turkish', 'Roman or Turkish', or 'improved Turkish'; the Roman Bath Company used 'Roman (improved Turkish) Baths' in their share offers and early advertisements.)

+The baths were an extremely short-lived venture, opening in late February 1863 and closing by December of that year.
 After the closure, a liquidation sale ensued, and the building was auctioned off in 1865, being bought by its own architect, Wyatt, for £2,700.
 He rented out half of the building to the Pitt Club, and the other half to Orme's Billiards Rooms.

 In 1907, the club bought the entire building.
 Following a fire in the same year, the interior of the club was extensively renovated.
 There were further renovations in 1925, and the dining room was panelled in 1927.

 The large plaque of Pitt's head that adorns the pediment over the entrance to the club was presented in February 1933 by General Sir Neill Malcolm.
 It had formerly been on a wall at Bowling-Green House in Putney, Pitt's place of death, which was pulled down in 1932.